Tonala Jalisco: Discover a World of Artistic Wonders

-In this admirable site of Jalisco, pottery, high-temperature ceramics, papier-mâché, wrought iron, and blown and embossed glass, among many other varieties, are made.
+In this admirable site, pottery, high-temperature ceramics, papier-mâché, wrought iron, and blown and embossed glass, among many other varieties, are made.

-However, the locals were dissatisfied with the Spanish ruler and began an insurgent movement that did not prosper in a short time.
+However, the locals were dissatisfied with the Spanish ruler and began an insurgent movement that did not prosper quickly enough.

 During the Spanish rule, Tonallan was declared a Province of the Kingdom of Nueva Galicia with the new denomination of Santiago Tonalá.